Preparedness Tips for Families

 Tip #2.
 Prepare for immediate needs before disaster

 Be ready to evacuate.
-Have a plan for getting you and your loved ones out of your home or building (ask family or friends for assistance, if necessary).
+Have a plan for getting yourself and your loved ones out of your home or building (ask family or friends for assistance, if necessary).
 Also, plan two evacuation routes because some roads may be closed or blocked in a disaster.

 Create a self-help network of relatives, friends or co-workers to assist in an emergency.

-If you think you may need assistance in a disaster, discuss needs with relatives, friends, and co-workers and ask for their help.
+If you think you may need assistance in a disaster, discuss needs with relatives, friends and co-workers and ask for their help.

 Give a key to a trusted neighbor or friend who may be able to assist you in a disaster.

 Contact your local emergency information management office now.
 Many local emergency management offices maintain registers of people with disabilities so they can be located and assisted quickly in a disaster.
 For a list of state offices and agencies, visit www.fema.gov/about/contact/statedr.shtm.

 Wearing a medical alert tag or bracelet to identify your disability may help in case of an emergency.

 If you have a severe speech, language, or hearing disability: